canonical/jenkins-k8s-operator/pydoc-markdown.md

 Metadata for registering Jenkins Agent.

-Attributes:
+**Attributes**:

-    executors: Number of executors of the agent in string format.
+- `executors` - Number of executors of the agent in string format.
-    labels: Comma separated list of labels to be assigned to the agent.
+- `labels` - Comma separated list of labels to be assigned to the agent.
-    slavehost: The host name of the agent.
+- `slavehost` - The host name of the agent.

 <a id="jenkins.AgentMeta.validate"></a>